Chapelle dorée, Paris

 The Chapelle dorée is a Roman Catholic chapel located within the church of Saint-Gervais-Saint-Protais on Place Saint-Gervais in the Marais district of the 4th arrondissement of Paris.
-Created between 1628 and 1634, cit is one of the smallest but also one of the most lavishly decorated chapels in Paris.
+Created between 1628 and 1634, it is one of the smallest but also one of the most lavishly decorated chapels in Paris.
 It is entirely covered with paintings, gilded and painted woodwork in the Louis XIII style.
 It is only open on special occasions or by advance arrangement with the church.

 History

 In 1627 Antoine Goussault, a counselor of the Parliament and high official at the Royal Palace, asked for permission to build a tomb below ground and a small funeral chapel above it entering directly into the church.
 As agreement was made and Goussalt paid one thousand livres and an annual fee of thirty sols.
 He died and was entombed there in 1634.
 The chapel and tomb below it remained in the family until 1680, when they were sold by his widow to Louis Betuld.
 The walls were entirely filled with paintings and other decoration.
 It remained in the family with very few changes.
 The chapel was restored in 1825, 1930, and 2000.